MaciejSzymczak/Sniper-for-Salesforce/README.md

 </br>
 <h3 align="left">How to install it:</h3>
-Just download the install.exe and run it on you Windows machine.</br>
+Just download the <a href="https://github.com/MaciejSzymczak/Sniper-for-Salesforce/tree/main/source/install.exe" target="blank">install.exe</a> and run it on you Windows machine.</br>
 </br>
 <h3 align="left">Connect with me:</h3>
 <a href="https://www.linkedin.com/in/maciej-szymczak-a818a011/" target="blank">LinkedIn</a>